mikolmogorov/Ragout/docs/INSTALL.md

     bin/ragout --help

-If you got no errors, installation was successful and you can start using Ragout!
+If no errors occured, installation was successful and you can start using Ragout!

 Binary distribution